DreamCloud flash sale starting November 8: Get 25% off all products + $599 in free accessories

 Most new mattresses emit off-gassing smells due to volatile organic compounds (VOCs), which are released when the bed is unboxed.
 VOCs are relatively harmless but they carry a distinct chemical odor that many people find unpleasant.
 In most cases, mattresses will stop producing these smells after a few days, if not sooner.
 However, some mattress materials are associated with stronger and/or more persistent odor.

 Models with foam layers tend to emit more off-gassing smells.
 Memory foam and all-polyfoam mattresses usually receive the most odor-related complaints from owners.
 Innersprings, hybrids, and airbeds may also carry off-gassing smells due to foam components in their comfort and transitional layers, but their coil systems often promote strong airflow to make odors dissipate more quickly.

-Off-gassing is rarely a serious long-term issue for mattress owners, but those who are sensitive to strong smells may find memory foam or all-polyfoam beds a bit overwhelming.
+Off-gassing is rarely a serious long-term issue for mattress owners, but if you are sensitive to strong smells you may find memory foam or all-polyfoam beds a bit overwhelming.
 We recommend a latex, innerspring, hybrid, or airbed model to these individuals instead.

 Rather than placing a mattress directly on the floor, many owners support their bed with a base of some kind.
 Options for these support systems include:

 When choosing a foundation or base for a new mattress, be sure to check the bed’s product warranty.
 Many brands specify which support systems are acceptable.
 Conditions may include maximum slat widths and support system materials.
 Failure to use a proper support system may result in a voided warranty if damage occurs.